Budget Office Director

 15 Direct technical preparation and submission of operating requests.
 Involves comprehensive instructions, incorporates MAU's financial plans/goals while complying with state and university directives.
 Includes a schedule for the orderly process of collecting, preparing, evaluating, reviewing, making appropriate recommendations and compiling the final documents.
 Essential

 15 Direct the management reporting function for the Anchorage MAU.
 Work with major budget units on status of annual budget.
 Meet with deans, directors, and fiscal managers on financial status of their respective unit.
-Serve as business manager for Kodiak College Essential
+Essential

 20 Respond to all requests for analytical fiscal studies and analyses solicited from local, state, and other external agencies regarding university budgetary matters.
 Develop and prepare comprehensive and informative analysis of budgetary information for all levels of university and statement management.
 This is accomplished by evaluating the recipients' needs, determinig what information is required, developing an appropriate format for presenting data, and determining the appropriate sources for gathering the required data.
 Essential